JordanWhite34/Fire-Detection/README.md

 - `environment.yml`: Conda environment file.
 - `requirements.txt`: Requirements file for pip.

+## Testing

+Run the tests using pytest (and make sure you are in the tests directory):

+    cd tests
+    pytest

 ## Current Efforts

 Right now I am working on implementing an object detection pre-step so when the preprocessing crops the photo, it won't